QubesOS/qubes-doc/common-tasks/usb.md

  5. When you finish using your USB drive, click the eject button or right-click and select **Unmount**.

- 6. In a dom0 console, detach the stick:
+ 6. In a dom0 console, detach the stick

+         qvm-block -d <device>

+     or

-         qvm-block -d <device> <vmname>
+         qvm-block -d <vmname>

  7. You may now remove the device.